Veterans: Challenges Back at Home

 A veteran of the Iraq War who started a non-profit group called Stop Soldier Suicide anticipates a “tidal wave of suicides.”
 Between 2006 and 2013, more than 890,000 people called the Veterans Crisis Line.

 According to News21, veteran suicide rates are twice that of the civilian population: 30 in 100,000 soldiers take their own lives, while only 14 of every 100,000 civilians do the same.
 From 2005 to 2011, the suicide rate for veterans increased by an average of 2.6 percent every year.
 Even though veterans account for 10 percent of the population of the United States, one in five suicides across the country is that of a soldier.31

-For family members of veterans, there are numerous signs that a spouse, parent, sibling, or child is suffering from post-traumatic stress disorder, a traumatic brain disorder, a substance abuse problem, or some combination thereof.
+For family members of veterans, there are numerous signs that a spouse, parent, sibling, or child is suffering from PTSD, substance abuse problem, or combination thereof.

 Veterans suffering from PTSD may experience:

 Red flags of a drug or alcohol abuse problem may be: